 - Use a simple font—Some fonts are easier to read on computer monitors and screens than others.
-Simple font families in Zimbra include Sans Serif, Garamond, Elegant and Professional.
-Other easy-to-read fonts are Verdana, Georgia, Tahoma and Calibri.
+Simple font families include Sans Serif, Serif, Georgia and Tahoma.

 - Stick to black—Black type is the most legible and recommended text color for your signature.
 Darker gray hues are also acceptable.

-- Keep it narrow—It is likely that some people receiving your emails will read them on a mobile device.
+- Keep it narrow—It is likely that many people receiving your emails will read them on a mobile device.
 An overly wide signature can result in a messy and confusing layout.

 Here is a template for creating your email signature.
 Depending on your role at GC, not all fields may be applicable.